24ericksonb/stock-rp/README.md

-# Raspberry Pi LCD Stock Ticker
+# Raspberry Pi Stock Ticker

 ## Overview
 This project creates a stock ticker display for your desk using a Raspberry Pi and an LCD screen.
 It shows real-time stock prices and changes for two specified stocks, updating every few seconds.